This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 13. Paints that are years old

 Old paints lose their quality and are not that effective.
-If you use them, you will not at all get a good finish.
-So then whats the other you have to keep them?
+If you use them, you will never get a good finish.
+So no point in keeping them hoping to use them later.

 14. Dried up flowers